christoph-phillips/blog/content/blog/fasted-training-for-distance-runners.md

   minute miles in 10 months.

-  I don't eat when I do long easy runs up to 5 hours.

   My recovery is so much better as I'm not taking in lots of sugars and experiencing the highs and lows of the sugar rush.